Merchant Cash Advances Explained

-Based on the advantages described above, merchant cash advances are suited to businesses that need fast access to cash and have an established credit card transaction history.
+Based on the above advantages, merchant cash advances suits businesses that need fast access to cash and have an established credit card transaction history.
 Retailers or restaurants, for example, would be appropriate candidates.
-A cash advance may also be a good fit for newer businesses that have sufficient credit card sales but haven’t been in operating long enough to build a solid credit history.
+A cash advance is a good fit for newer businesses with sufficient credit card sales but hasn’t been operating long enough to build a solid credit history.

 Why Business Owners Should Be Wary

-The benefits of using a merchant cash advance in lieu of something like a term loan are numerous but there’s one specific drawback that can outweigh them all.
+There are numerous benefits of using a merchant cash advance instead of a term loan, but one specific drawback can outweigh them.
 The costs involved can easily outstrip anything you gain in terms of convenience or accessibility.

 How the Factor Rate Influences Cost

 Unlike a loan, a merchant cash advance isn’t assigned an annual percentage rate.
 Instead, business owners pay what’s known as a factor rate.
-The factor rate is expressed as a decimal point and it represents the amount that you agree to repay to the advance provider.
-This fee varies but it’s normally between 1.1 and 1.5.
+The factor rate is a decimal point representing the amount you agree to repay the advance provider.
+This fee varies, but it’s normally between 1.1 and 1.5.

-Let’s say you agree to a retrieval rate of 15% of your daily receipts and you’re projecting monthly credit card sales to average $35,000 over the next year.
-Using those figures, your daily payment would come to $175 and the loan would be repaid in approximately 372 days.
-That would put the daily interest rate at 0.15% and the overall APR at 53.9%, which is nearly double the 30% rate you initially assumed you were paying.
-If your business generates $40,000 in monthly credit card sales, the APR would climb even higher, to 61.6%.
+Let’s say you agree to a retrieval rate of 15% of your daily receipts, and you’re projecting monthly credit card sales to average $35,000 over the next year.
+Using those figures, your daily payment would come to $175, and the loan and you would repay in approximately 372 days.
+That would put the daily interest rate at 0.15% and the overall APR at 53.9%, nearly double the 30% rate you initially were paying.
+If your business generates $40,000 in monthly credit card sales, the APR will climb to 61.6%.

 Alternatives to a Merchant Cash Advance

-If you’re not as pressed for time to raise capital or you’re leery of the higher costs that merchant cash advances entail, there are some other possibilities that are worth exploring.
+If you’re not as pressed for time to raise capital or are leery of the higher costs that merchant cash advances entail, some other possibilities are worth exploring.

-A term loan is similar to a mortgage or car loan; you borrow a set amount, which is then repaid over a fixed amount of time.
-Rates can be fixed or variable and term loans may be secured or unsecured.
-The APR on a term loan would be more favorable than a credit card or a merchant cash advance.
+A term loan is similar to a mortgage or car loan; you borrow a set amount, which you would repay over a fixed amount of time.
+Rates can be fixed or variable, and term loans may be secured or unsecured.
+The APR on a term loan would be more favourable than a credit card or a merchant cash advance.
 Your repayment term may last from 12 months to 10 years, depending on what you borrow.
 The larger the loan, the more likely you are to need collateral.
-Before applying for a term loan, be sure to read our four-step checklist to prepare.
+Before applying for a term loan, read our four-step checklist to prepare.

-A business credit card is a useful way to cover expenses while also earning valuable rewards, such as points, travel miles or cash back.
-Interest rates are often in the neighborhood of 10% to 20%, although some cards come with a 0% promotional APR for a set period of time.
-Approval for business credit cards is normally based on your personal credit history and while no collateral is necessary, you’ll likely be required to agree to a personal guarantee.
+A business credit card is a useful way to cover expenses while earning valuable rewards, such as points, travel miles, or cash back.
+Interest rates are often in the neighborhood of 10% to 20%, although some cards come with a 0% promotional APR for a set period.
+Approval for business credit cards is normally based on your personal credit history, and while no collateral is necessary, you’ll likely agree to a personal guarantee.

-Drawing on a business line of credit can be a preferable alternative to a credit card or merchant cash advance.
-You receive the money in a lump sum and then repay it on a weekly or monthly basis.
-Many banks extend business lines of credit up to $100,000, without requiring collateral.
-The interest rates are usually lower than a traditional loan but the rate is variable, meaning it can fluctuate over time in conjunction with changes in the prime rate.
+Drawing on a business line of credit can be preferable to a credit card or merchant cash advance.
+You receive the money in a lump sum and then repay it weekly or monthly.
+Many banks extend business lines of credit up to $100,000 without requiring collateral.
+The interest rates are usually lower than a traditional loan, but the rate is variable, meaning it can fluctuate over time in conjunction with changes in the prime rate.